Requirements for TYPO3 managed tables¶

 - A “hidden” or “disabled” field for records which exist but should not be used (e.g. disabled backend users, content not visible in the frontend).

-Except for the "uid" and "pid" fields, all other fields do not fill a role automatically as soon as they exist.
+Except for the “uid” and “pid” fields, all other fields do not fill a role automatically as soon as they exist.
 Their existence must be declared in the TCA configuration.
-This means that such fields can also be named freely, the above are the default names TYPO3 uses - for consistency it is recommended to name them that way.
+This means that such fields can also be named freely, the above are just suggestions.

 The “pages” table¶